jrolla777/OPNsense-Porkbun-ddclient-fix/README.md

 ### Fix for the OPNsense Dynamic DNS service ddclient Porkbun API plugin

 ###### [Update 2025-01-17]:
 ###### I updated my OPNsense firewall to v24.7.12 and it looks like ddclient was updated too, v3.11.2_2.
 I'd chosen not to lock the ddclient package in OPNsense so I'd see these updates and their effects.
 After the update, my logs showed ddclinet is using the new API URL but reverted to the wrong endpoint `/domain/A/subdomain` format.
 So we see the Porkbun plugin API endpoints fail, using the wrong format: `https://api.porkbun.com/api/json/v3/dns/retrieveByNameType/com/A/domain `.
-I reapplied the fixes below and the plugin is now working!
+I reapplied the fixes below and my plugin is working again!

 ##### Disclaimer: The configurations and suggestions provided are for informational purposes only and are used at your own risk.
 I am not liable for any damage, data loss, or security issues resulting from their implementation.
 Please note that I am not affiliated with OPNsense or Porkbun in any way.